norewp/modal-for-elementor/README.md

 Simply select one of the PopBox content created via the CPT to be shown when the trigger button is clicked.

 Brief video on setup (Sorry for the lack of sound): https://youtu.be/M3B9aLLTXKY

+TODO
+Rework the enqueue method so that scripts only load on pages using the PopBox.
+(Perhaps also trimming down the script files so inly needed elements are loaded)!